wolfhesse/dotnet-docker-samples/aspnetapp/README.md

 You must navigate to the container IP (as opposed to http://localhost) in your browser directly when using Windows containers.
 You can get the IP address of your container with the following steps:

 1. Run `docker ps` to get the hash for the sample container.
-1. Run `docker exec HASH ipconfig` where `HASH` is replaced with your container hash.
+1. Run `docker exec HASH ipconfig` where `HASH` is replaced with your container hash (for example, `bb9eb9446863`).
-1. Copy the container IP address and paste into your browser (for example, 172.29.245.43).
+1. Copy the container IP address and paste into your browser (for example, `172.29.245.43`).

 See the example below of how to use Docker commands to get the IP address of a container.